tyroguru/BPFTrace-hol/bpftrace.md

 Let's look at the `cppfbagentd` WDB process as an example:

-1. Count the syscalls made by each <pid, tid> pair for every thread in the cppfbagentd process.
+1. Count the syscalls made by each `<pid, tid>` pair for every thread in the cppfbagentd process.
 2. Target a particular tid discovered previously and keep a count of the individual syscalls it makes.
 3. Target this same tid but this time using only the `pid` and `comm` builtin variables.

 ## Associative arrays and tracking threads

 Sometimes we may want to track the behaviour of individual threads within a process and associative arrays are perfect for this.
 For example, we may want to time how long it took a thread to execute a specific function.
 As there may be many threads simultaneously executing this function we need to use something unique to the executing thread to identify it.
-For example, we can use the `tid` as a key for an associative array to store the time it entered a function:
+We can use the `tid` as a key for an associative array to store a timestamp of when we enter a function.
+Here we time how long it takes a thread to execute a write() syscall:

 ```
   tracepoint:syscalls:sys_enter_write